penpot/penpot-docs/technical-guide/configuration.md

 ---
 title: 2.
-Configuration
+Advanced Configuration
 ---

-# Configuration #
+# Advanced Configuration #

 This section intends to explain all available configuration options.